bwoodsend/polycotylus/README.rst

 `Bug reports <https://github.com/bwoodsend/polycotylus/issues>`_

 Polycotylus converts Python packages into native Linux distribution packages such as RPMs or APKs.
-It builds on each target Linux distribution (thus dodging the usual Linux nightmare that is ABI compatibility) using each distribution's native packaging system.

-Polycotylus uses Docker to virtualize each Linux distribution and Qemu to virtualize almost any architecture meaning that you can build for any supported distribution or architecture from a single machine.
+Polycotylus builds on each target Linux distribution (thus dodging the usual Linux nightmare that is ABI compatibility) using each distribution's native packaging system.
+It uses Docker to virtualize each Linux distribution and Qemu to virtualize almost any architecture meaning that you can build for any supported distribution or architecture from a single machine.
 You can even build on Windows or macOS.
-And you can build apps for Linux phones: running ``polycotylus manjaro --architecture aarch64`` will build an app installable on a phone running Manjaro or ``polycotylus alpine --architecture aarch64`` will build a `postmarketOS <https://postmarketos.org/>`_ compatible app.
+You can build apps for Linux phones: running ``polycotylus manjaro --architecture aarch64`` will build an app installable on a phone running Manjaro or ``polycotylus alpine --architecture aarch64`` will build a `postmarketOS <https://postmarketos.org/>`_ compatible app.

-Unlike PyInstaller, Flatpaks or Snaps, polycotylus does not bundle dependencies into your packages – rather dependencies (including Python itself) are declared as such in the package's metadata where the end user's system package manager will see and act upon them.
+Unlike PyInstaller, Flatpaks or Snaps, polycotylus does not bundle dependencies into one fat package – rather dependencies (including Python itself) are declared as such in the package's metadata where the end user's system package manager will see and act upon them.
 This makes the packages tiny, updates modular and propagation of security patches for vulnerabilities in your dependencies no longer your problem.
 Complex system dependencies such as GStreamer or GTK can be declared in addition to PyPI packages turning them from packaging nightmares into *just another dependency*.
 This approach also solves the standard UNIX question of *should I include libXYZ in my package* to which the answers *yes* and *no* are often simultaneously wrong.

-Polycotylus doesn't just dump your code into an archive and hope for the best – it verifies it too!
-It installs your package into a clean, minimal Docker container and runs your test suite inside of it.
-Given even a modest test suite, it should be almost impossible to forget a dependency or miss a data file without polycotylus letting you know.
+Polycotylus doesn't just dump code into an archive and hope for the best – it verifies it as well.
+Packages are installed into a clean, minimal Docker container in which it then runs your test suite.
+It should be almost impossible to forget a dependency or miss a data file without polycotylus letting you know.

 For GUI applications, using a system package manager also allows you to add *desktop integration*.
 You can register your application so that launch menus